Breastfeeding in public: China

-Breastfeeding in public in China has traditionally been uncontroversial, and objection had been unheard of until the 2010s.
-The recent few instances of objection are apparently an effect of the magnification of social media.
+Breastfeeding in public in China was historically constrained by traditional cultural and social norms.
+In ancient China, if a woman exposed the skin below her neck she was regarded as a dissolute woman.
+Traditional Chinese culture also paid much attention to the sexual role of breasts, and this has led to many women in China still regarding it as unacceptable to expose their breasts in public.

+China has no law that specifically allows women to breastfeed in public.
+There have also been examples of social media posts going viral that attempt to shame individuals found to be breastfeeding in public.
+A fear of this has contributed to the low rate of breastfeeding amongst Chinese mothers.
+To promote breastfeeding, hundreds of mothers in China have participated in the "Big Latch On", an international event where women breastfeed their child in public together.

 In Shanghai, breastfeeding in public is considered embarrassing by some, but it is also accepted by many.
 There have been calls for the establishment of baby-care facilities in public places.

 India

 India has no legal statute dealing with breastfeeding in public.
 Instead India's Maternity Benefit (Amendment) Act, 2017, entitles breastfeeding mothers to crèche facilities at many workplaces, and there are laws in some Indian states that require employers to provide time and facilities for breastfeeding.
 However, not all employers provide these facilities and they are rarely available to women in public places.
-As a result breastfeeding often takes place in public, typically on public transport, in secluded corners, under trees, in cars or parking lots, or in public toilets.
+As a result, breastfeeding often takes place in public, typically on public transport, in secluded corners, under trees, in cars or parking lots, or in public toilets.
 Women breastfeeding in public often experience embarrassment due to staring strangers.

 Prevalence and social acceptance vary from region to region.
 Breastfeeding in public is not a norm in higher sections of society, but is quite common in the lower economic sections.

 In rural India it is completely acceptable, but more difficulties are experienced in urban areas.
 A survey carried out in 2019 indicated that around 81% of mothers across India do not like breastfeeding in public, mainly due to a lack of hygiene and the stares of others.

+Iran

+Before the 1979 Iranian Revolution there were no restrictions on breastfeeding in public in Iran.
+Currently breastfeeding is not usually carried out in public unless the baby is covered.
+In some places, such as the capital Tehran, the municipality has set up private "mother and child" rooms for breastfeeding and diaper changing to help boost the population.